bk1405bgl/b2b-sellers/README.md

 - [] Routing to details page of one selected listing "/listings/n" (later combined with Controller)

 ## Components
-- [] one component to oursource repeating code (cards of the listings on "/")
+- [] one component to outsource repeating code (cards of the listings on "/")
 - [] another component to outsource repeating code (tags of the listings on "/" & "/listings/n")

 ## Maria-DB (MySQL) database